24Akshat/fullstackopen/mermaid.md

     Note right of browser : The browser sends the input data to the server. browser ->> server : POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note right of browser : The server appends the data to the payload.
+    Note right of browser : The server appends the data to the payload. server -->> browser : HTTPS Status code of 302 and a URL Redirect. browser ->> server : GET /exampleapp/notes HTTP/1.1 server -->> browser : HTML Document
+    Note right of browser : The browser displays a updated HTML document with uploaded notes.
 ```